 Vitaly Paley's Grilled Cedar Planked Salmon

-1 2-lb piece wild king salmon, scaled (with skin), preferably from the belly of the fish
+1 2-lb piece wild king salmon, scaled, preferably from the belly of the fish

 2 tbsp kosher salt